zesty-io/website/README.md

 1. Create a branch
 2. Make change locally commit
 3. Test your changes with `npm run build`
-4. If build succeeds, create pull request against `main` (our stage)
+4. If build succeeds, create pull request against `stage` (our stage)

 ## Deployment to Production

-After a successfull deploy to `main` create PR from `main` to `production`, upon merge a production build will trigger.
+After a successfull deploy to `stage` create PR from `stage` to `production`, upon merge a production build will trigger.

 ## CTA Components and Forms